pressler-vsc/sarkit/CONTRIBUTING.md

-# Contributing to SARPy
+# Contributing to SARkit

-SARPy is a Python package that is intended to simplify working with the NGA SAR
+SARkit is a Python package that is intended to simplify working with the NGA SAR
 standards: Compensated Phase History Data (CPHD), Sensor Independent Complex Data (SICD), and Sensor Independent Derived Data (SIDD).